Sections of this article

 Baltic Watches focuses on delivering high-quality, stylish watches with a nod to horological history.

 Farer.
 Founded by three friends—Jono Holt, Ben Lewin, and Paul Sweetenham—Farer was established in 2015 with a goal to create Swiss-made watches with a British design aesthetic (they are now a great example of a luxury British brand).
 The founders, inspired by travel and exploration, sought to design watches that encapsulated the spirit of adventure.
-Farer’s colorful and distinctive designs often pay homage to vintage watch styles while incorporating modern elements.
+Farer’s colourful and distinctive designs often pay homage to vintage watch styles while incorporating modern elements.
 The brand’s commitment to storytelling and unique designs has contributed to its success in the microbrand space.

 Zelos Watches.
 Founded by Elshan Tang in 2014, Zelos Watches is a Singapore-based microbrand that has gained acclaim for its bold designs and innovative use of materials.
 Tang’s fascination with watches and materials like bronze and meteorite led to the creation of Zelos Watches.
 The brand frequently utilizes crowdfunding platforms to launch new models, engaging directly with a global community of watch enthusiasts.
 Zelos Watches’ commitment to pushing the boundaries of design and material selection sets it apart in the microbrand landscape.